-Criminal Defense Attorney in Aberdeen Maryland
+Criminal Defense Attorney in Aberdeen, Maryland

-Attorney Randolph Rice is a private criminal defense attorney that has been representing clients in Aberdeen Maryland for years.
-Mr. Rice is a former Assistant State’s Attorney who tried thousands cases before Judges and Juries in Maryland.
+Attorney Randolph Rice is a private criminal defense attorney that has been representing clients in Aberdeen, Maryland for years.
+Mr. Rice is a former Assistant State’s Attorney who tried thousands of cases before Judges and Juries in Maryland.
 Don’t wait until the trial date to contact a criminal defense attorney.
 The longer you wait, you risk losing evidence that can be presented at trial to defend your case.
 A conviction can haunt you for the rest of your life, affecting employment, housing, licensing, relationships and reputation in the community.
 We ensure that you receive the best possible outcome in your criminal case.
-By hiring attorney Randolph Rice you receive the experience and knowledge of a trial attorney that knows the tendencies and habits of the Judges and State’s Attorneys for your case.
+By hiring attorney Randolph Rice you receive the experience and knowledge of a trial attorney that knows the tendencies and habits of the Judges and State Attorneys for your case.

 Criminal Courts in Harford County

 Harford County has one District Court and one Circuit Court, both located in Bel Air, which is just a short drive from Aberdeen.
 The District Court operated from 8:30 a.m. to 4:30 p.m.
 Monday through Friday, except for legal holidays.
 There is street parking, a lot in the rear of the building and a garage at the intersection of Pennsylvania and Hickory Street.
 If taking public transportation, the District Court is on Route 3.
-The Circuit Court located on W. Courtland Street has metered parking on the streets and a parking garage.
+The Circuit Court, located on W. Courtland Street has metered parking on the streets and a parking garage.